huji333/leafmine-signature/README.md

 ## Batch Signatures In-UI

 Use the **Signatures** tab to recompute log signatures for any subset of `data/polylines/*.json`.
-All polylines are selected by default—uncheck any you want to skip, adjust depth, and the tab will append rows to the same CSV that `make analyze_polylines` writes while showing a live preview of the latest entries.
+All polylines are selected by default—uncheck any you want to skip, adjust depth, and each run appends rows to its own timestamped CSV while showing a preview of the latest entries.